To ensure a consistent experience, the Consistent User Experience (CUE) Standard requires that:

 Commercial domains must not be used unless there is compelling evidence to support this, such as to protect against the use of Government ‘brands’ in other domain spaces.

 Where use of a .com.au domain is justified, it must be used only to redirect to the appropriate .qld.gov.au domain.
-Refer to the Information Standard 39 – Domain Names for more information.
+Refer to the Domain names policy for more information.

 It is not compulsory for the CUE Standard to apply to intranets and extranets; however advice is available if an agency elects to adopt the standard in these environments.